-This week is Mental Health Awareness week in the UK.
-The focus for 2018 is stress – an issue that affects millions across the country and is a key factor in wider mental health issue.
+Stress is an issue that affects millions of people and is a key factor in wider mental health issues.
 Thinking, and talking about, our mental and physical health has never been more important.

 1) Plan regular breaks

 Incorporating mini breaks into your schedule can provide vital breathing space during your day.
 It may sound strange if you have deadlines to meet but stepping away from your desk for 5-10 minutes can leave you reinvigorated and ready to take on the next task.

 For instance, recent research shows that 59% of employees say more breaks would improve their work happiness, and 43% say it would boost their personal happiness.
 Additionally, 37% say regular breaks during the day would improve their health.

 The research also suggests that just 29 minutes spent outdoors results in a 45% increase in productivity.
 It is important to try and focus on something else entirely during this time, too.
 Some good suggestions include calling a friend or family member, reading a book, or listening to a favorite piece of music.